Andreyco/Instagram-for-PHP/README.markdown

 - `getUserLikes(<$limit>)`
 - `getUserFeed(<$limit>)`
 - `getUserMedia(<$id>, <$limit>)`
-    - if an `$id` isn't defined, it returns the media of the logged in user
+    - if an `$id` isn't defined, or equals to `self` it returns the media of the logged in user

 > [Sample responses of the User Endpoints.](http://instagram.com/developer/endpoints/users/)